 Interflow’s Titeflow provides a die-reduction polyethylene tight fit liner that restores the pressure and flow carrying capacity of a deteriorated pressure pipeline.
 It is suitable for high pressure and large diameter water mains and can be installed over long lengths for diameters from 75mm up to 1,000mm.

 The Titeflow process takes standard polyethylene pipes and temporarily deforms them to allow installation.
-Once in place the pipes are reverted to their original diameter, this allows a wide range of diameter and pressure classes to be installed.
+Once in place, the pipes are reverted to their original diameter, allowing a wide range of diameter and pressure classes to be installed.

 The reduced diameter is maintained as long as the liner remains under the winching pressure.